Education Accreditation

 Diversity of Faculty

 During their time at Bethel University, most education majors have opportunities to interact with a diverse faculty with experience in their fields of study.
-Faculty serving students in the educator preparation program identify as Asian, Black, Hispanic, Native American/Indian, and White.
+Faculty serving students in the educator preparation program bring a wide variety of experiences, backgrounds and intercultural learning to the classroom.

 Public Reports Archive